stnolting/neoTRNG/README.md

 The `valid_o` signal indicates that `data_o` contains a valid random byte.
 It is the task of the user logic to _sample_ the module's data output into a register or buffer as `valid_o` is high for only one cycle.

-:information_source: The neoTRNG does not use a dedicated reset to keep the hardware requirements at a minimum (might provide area-savings on some FPGAs).
-Instead, the `enable_i` signal is used to control operation and to reset all (relevant) FFs.
+:information_source: The neoTRNG reset signal `rstn_i` is **optional** (tie to `'1'` if not used).
+The `enable_i` signal is used to control operation and also to reset all (relevant) FFs.
 Before the TRNG is used, this signal should be kept low for at least some 1000 clock cycles to ensure that all bits of the internal shift registers are cleared.
 As soon as `enable_i` is set and `valid_o` also becomes set for the first time the TRNG is operational.

 :warning: Keeping the neoTRNG _permanently enabled_ will increase dynamic power consumption and might also cause local heating of the FPGA chip.
 Of course this highly depends on the actual configuration of the TRNG.